Elena Eremina: Personal life

-Junior
+Junior gymnastics career

 2012–2014

 Eremina's elite debut came at the 2012 Dityatin Cup, where she placed sixteenth in the all-around.
 She returned to the Dityatin Cup the following year and took home team, all-around, and uneven bars gold medals, a balance beam bronze medal, and placed fourth on floor exercise.
 She competed at the Russian Hopes competition, winning vault, uneven bars, and balance beam, and placing fifth in the all-around and sixth with her team.
 Her international debut came at the Pas de Calais International in France, where she won all-around, uneven bars, balance beam, and floor exercise gold, team silver, and vault bronze medals.